7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 How to Grow Microgreens with the 7x14 Kit

-We'll cover two methods: growing with the included silicone reusable grow medium (soil-free), and growing with soil or coco coir.
+We'll cover two methods: growing with the included reusable silicone grow medium (soil-free), and growing with soil or coco coir.

 Step 1: Set Up Your Tray